In El Salvador, a 10-year struggle exposes why some families are facing conditions that threaten their survival.

 This river, approximately 100 miles long from its point of origin in the southern slopes of the Sierra Madres, was an obstacle to their freedom.
 But stronger forces were pushing them to cross the Suchiate that day on makeshift ferry boats made of planks of wood.

-Violence, hunger, and for others like them—a lack of water.
+Violence, hunger, and for others before them—a lack of water.

 El agua continues to be the lifeblood of rural communities across Central America whose families rely on it for farming, fishing, and everyday life.

-But across the region, water is in short supply—creating conditions that cause some families to do the unthinkable: leave their homes to try to provide for their families.
+But across the region, water is in short supply—creating conditions that make it harder to provide for their families.
 In El Salvador, for example, 90 percent of surface water sources are contaminated and 600,000 Salvadorans in rural villages lack access to clean drinking water.

-For those who stay, who long to remain in their homes, generations of leaders are working together to reclaim their human right to water, secure their economic wellbeing, and rebuild the environmental health of their communities.
+But for those families who stay, generations of leaders are now working together with Oxfam's help to reclaim their human right to water, secure their economic wellbeing, and rebuild the environmental health of their communities.

 In other words—they’re fighting so they don’t have to leave.